Categories

 For guidance on how to update your ongoing certification requirements, please see this document.

-Diplomates should check their status periodically at My Continuous Certification to see if there are any Continuous Certification program requirements that are due.
+Diplomates should check their status periodically via their ABS portal to see if there are any Continuous Certification program requirements that are due.
 Diplomates must be up to date with all program requirements when registering for an assessment.
-At that time, diplomates must have two letters of reference that are no older than five years.

 In order to enroll in the Continuous Certification Program and take the first Continuous Certification Assessment, diplomates must have 150 Category 1 CME credits, 50 of which must be self-assessment.
 After passing the first Continuous Certification Assessment, this requirement will be reduced to 125 Category 1 CME credits with no self-assessment required.
 In both cases, the CME must be no more than five years old.